mattmassicotte/PackageTemplate/README.md

 ### Naming

 The golden rule: your package name should **not** be the same as a public type within your package.
-This can result in a ridiculous situation where the compiler cannot distinguish between the module name and type name, and has make my life difficult in the past.
+This can result in a ridiculous situation where the compiler cannot distinguish between the module name and type name, and has made my life difficult in the past.
 Someone please send me a blog post or something about this and I will link to it.

-I'm a fan of CapitalCase, and I don't think the word "Swift" should be in the name either.
+I'm a fan of CapitalCase.
+I don't think the word "Swift" should be in the name.

 ### Turn off "Packages" and "Deployments"